9/02/2024

 Date: 9.2.2224

+They’re allowed.
 People let them pass.

-Someone out here is laying breadcrumbs instead of traps.
+Not a distress call.
+A marker.
+Someone out here lays breadcrumbs instead of traps.

 I didn’t answer.
 Yet.

-Fire is a strange thing.
-You don’t lose it by sharing.
-You just give it more places to stand.
+Before sleep, I thought of the lantern I gave away.
+Fire is strange.
+You don’t lose it by sharing—you give it more places to stand.

-Either way, the road has started speaking in patterns.
+Either way, the road speaks in patterns.

-And patterns mean purpose.
+Patterns mean purpose.

-Big Chief Mike Marcel
+— Big Chief

 No comments: